arkenous/archstrike/README.md

 Run below command if you want to install all packages belong to archstrike group (`pacman -Sg archstrike`).

 ```
-# pacman -Syu archstrike
+# pacman -Syuu archstrike
 ```

-If you receive below message, you probably should type `y` to install ArchStrike packages properly.
+If you receive below message, type `y` to install ArchStrike packages properly.
-- :: The following packages cannot be upgraded due to unresolvable dependencies:

-        bokken  chownat  cisco-torch  cuckoo  davtest  dnsenum  dotdotpwn  easy_creds  easyfuzzer  enum4linux facebot-git  faraday-git  ftester  golismero-git  guymager  inundator  jboss-autopwn-git  mitmf-git  snort webrute  xmount  xsscrapy-git  xsser

-  :: Do you want to skip the above packages for this upgrade? [y/N] y

 - :: gcc-libs-multilib and gcc-libs are in conflict.
 Remove gcc-libs? [y/N] y